jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 17 Cancellation of limited authority to teach
-(1) The Teaching Council must cancel a person's limited authority to teach if— (a) the Teaching Council is satisfied on reasonable grounds that the person no longer satisfies the requirements for holding a limited authority to teach (as set out in clause 16(1)); or
+(1) The Teaching Council must cancel a person's limited authority to teach if— (a) the Teaching Council is satisfied on reasonable grounds that the person no longer satisfies the requirements for holding a limited authority to teach (as set out in clause 16(1) or (1A)); or
   (b) the Teaching Council is satisfied on reasonable grounds that the authorisation was granted by mistake or obtained by fraud; or
   (c) the Disciplinary Tribunal has ordered, under section 500(1)﻿(g), that the limited authority to teach be cancelled; or (d) the Competence Authority has ordered, under section 508, that the limited authority to teach be cancelled.